- You can easily download your Facebook archive with all your posts, stories, likes, contacts, chats, and other profile info.

 How to Read the Contents of a Facebook Archive

 After the Facebook archive finishes you can extract its contents.
+Can’t find the download folder?
+Here’s how to find your browser downloads folder.
 By default, you’ll find everything inside a folder called facebook-username.

 Inside, there are folders for each type of information.
 Some folders include subfolders and index files.
 You’re interested in the index.html file from the root of the archive.